• Skip to primary navigation

 How do I keep this gluten free cake moist?

 Be sure to store the cake covered in an air tight container in the fridge!
-If you allow i
+This will help to maintain the moist crumb.

 Can I make this recipe into muffins?